Province of Frosinone: History

 In the 7th century BC, the area of what is now the province entered the orbit of Rome, which made it the so-called Latium adiectum ("Adjoined Lazio").
 However, Rome needed some 300 years to obtain a definitive victory against the Volsci and the Hernici.
 The territory was colonized by thousands of Latins and Romans without citizenship, unlike the areas on the coast, where there were mainly small colonies of Roman citizens.
 Also, the original inhabitants became Romanized after the Social and the Samnite Wars.

 After the fall of the Western Roman Empire, the northern part of the province (officially referred to as Campagna since the 12th century) belonged to the Papal States, while the region south of the Liri orbited around the powers of Benevento and then Naples.

 In the Middle Ages, the abbey of Monte Cassino was always a major landowner and a politically renowned element of the area.
 The southeastern part was a frontier area which was long claimed by the other major powers of the time, the Duchies of Benevento and Gaeta and the County of Aversa: annexed to the Kingdom of Naples under the Normans (12th century), from the late 14th century it became part of the county and then, with an independent status, of the Duchy of Sora.
 Pontecorvo remained a Papal enclave from 1463.

-After the unification of Italy, in 1927 the Fascist government made Frosinone the capital of a province which unified different areas that belonged to the Papal and Neapolitan states.
+More than 50 years after the 1871 unification of Italy, the Fascist government made Frosinone the capital of a province which unified different areas that belonged to the Papal and Neapolitan states.
 This action generated criticism, as these states were considered too different in history, language and culture, especially by the Bourbon-nostalgic party that maintained a strong position in southern Italy for many decades.

 The creation of a new province, with capitals in Cassino, Formia and Sora, and comprising the former territories of the Kingdom of Naples, has been proposed.